vlucas/echotag/README.md

 echotag.js is a simple [ES6 tagged template function](https://ponyfoo.com/articles/es6-template-strings-in-depth) for
-printing HTML strings that handles common patterns like returning arrays of other templates.
+printing HTML strings that handles common patterns like returning arrays of other templates, and escapes HTML in all variables by default for XSS prevention (but can also explicitly allow HTML when needed).

 ## Use Cases

- * All you want to do is render HTML to a string (typically on the server side)
+ * All you want to do is render HTML to a string (in Node.js or the browser)
  * You only want to use built-in JavaScript features
+ * You want template variables to be HTML-escaped by default (XSS prevention)
  * You don't want to pay the cost of parsing or compiling templates
  * You don't want to learn a special template syntax like EJS, Jade, Underscore, etc.
  * You don't want to add complexity to your build system (Babel, TypeScript, etc.)